 “Life” here is immortal life.
 One day our mortal life in our body will become immortal.
 Once our body is in glory, we will never experience death again physically.
 Everything mortal will be devoured by life.
 The life that God gives us overwhelms mortality.
 New life in eternity will be beyond our imagination.
 Jesus dealt with the “mortality” issue (2 Ti 1:10).

 Desire to obtain the resurrection body with its immorality is the thought here.
 Attaining the resurrection body is victory over death (He 2:14-15; 1 Jn 5:11-13).
 This is the hope that Christ will return in the gospel team’s lifetime.
 The new clothes of immortal life will swallow up this present physical life with God.

-The point of verse four is that Paul did not look forward to the intermediate state between death and the Rapture, but for the Rapture itself, where believers will receive their immortal bodies.
+The point of verse 4 is that Paul did not look forward to the intermediate state between death and the Rapture but to the Rapture itself, where believers will receive their immortal bodies.